The Role of Zero Trust Network Architecture in CCIE Security Certification

 1. Integration with AI-Driven Security

-AI will drive predictive capabilities in ZTNA, enabling faster threat detection and adaptive security measures.
+AI will enhance predictive capabilities in ZTNA, enabling faster threat detection and adaptive security decisions.

 2. Expansion to Supply Chains

-ZTNA is being extended to secure interactions with vendors and partners, ensuring third-party risks are mitigated.
+ZTNA is being extended to secure interactions with vendors and partners, extending third-party risk management.

 3. Cloud-Native ZTNA

-As enterprises adopt multi-cloud environments, ZTNA will evolve to secure workloads and applications across platforms.
+As organizations adopt cloud-native environments, ZTNA will evolve to secure workloads and applications hosted across platforms.

 4. Zero Trust in SD-WAN